 Hi everyone, my name is Tessa

-I have also lost just over 10 kilos being here at Lort Smith and this has taken a lot of pressure off my joints!
+I have lost 10 kilos under the care of Lort Smith and this has taken a lot of pressure off my joints.
 I’m feeling better than ever and my arthritis is currently being controlled with supplements.
-I still very much enjoy my strolls and fresh air.
+I now love going for walks!

-Unfortunately I do have some sensitive skin and I am a carrier of MRSP.
-This means I shouldn’t be around other animals and I’m not ideal around young children.
-It is a lot of jargon to me so the staff are more than happy to explain this to you.
-All I know is I am very comfortable and with the right management, I can live a perfectly normal life.
+I have sensitive skin and I am a carrier of MRSP.
+This means I shouldn’t be around other animals and ideally, young children.
+The staff will happily explain what this means and involves.
+However I can tell you that I am very comfortable and with the right management, I can live a perfectly normal life.

-I will be a foster with a view to adopt, this means that the Adoption Centre staff will provide my new adopters will all the guidance and resources to help with my transition.
+I will be a foster with a view to adopt – this means that the Adoption Centre staff will provide my new adopters with all the guidance and resources to help with my transition until I am settled.

 Adopting an animal